-Figure 3.1 shows that the distribution of schools in the city is widespread.
-This feature, along with the fact that 98% of children at school age attend school in Rio de Janeiro, indicates that school coverage is not a main concern in the city.
+Figure 3.1 shows school and slum distribution in the city and indicates that both are widespread.
+This widespread school distribution and the fact that 98% of children at school age attend school in Rio de Janeiro indicates that school coverage is not a main concern in the city.
 However, there are several issues related to school quality.
 An assessment made by the Municipal Secretariat of Education in 2009 showed that 15% of students (28,000) at the 4th, 5th and 6th grades were actually functional illiterates (Prefeitura (2009)).
 In addition, inequalities across the city are still persistent.
 Neri (2010) shows that slum inhabitants study less 1 hour and 15 minutes per week compared to other city inhabitants, due to a combination of higher dropout, lower school load and higher absenteeism.

-There is anecdotal evidence of the effects of the armed conflicts on school routine.
-Problems range from interruption of classes for hours or days, risk of being hit by a stray bullet in the way in or out of the school (or sometimes even inside), students' and teachers' emotional disturbs, among others.
+There are several anecdotal evidences of the effects of these conflicts on school routine, mainly among those really close to conflict areas.
+Problems range from interruption of classes for hours or days, risk of being hit by stray bullets in the way in or out of the school (or sometimes even inside), students' and teachers' emotional disturbs, among others.
 The headlines from O Globo, the main Rio de Janeiro daily newspaper, exemplify this:

-"Teacher is shot by a stray bullet in front of school in Senador Camará" O Globo, March 4th, 2010.
+'Teacher is shot by a stray bullet in front of school in Senador Camará", O Globo, March 4th, 2010.

-"Gun conflict in Fazendinha left children on their way out of school in panic" O Globo, June 18th, 2007.
+'Gun conflict in Fazendinha left children, who are in their way out of school, in panic", O Globo, June 18th, 2007.

-"Boy is shot by a stray bullet inside a school and arrives dead at the hospital", O Globo, July, 16, 2010.
+'Boy is shot by a stray bullet inside a school and arrives dead at the hospital", O Globo, July, 16, 2010.

-We also gathered informal testimonies from teachers who work in schools located in areas with high incidence of conflicts.
-The conversations confirmed that school routine is often under high stress.
-For instance, teachers and students are intermittently threatened by students connected with drug dealers.
-Several children, especially the ones who live in the most isolated areas of the slums, or the ones with family connections with drug dealers, miss classes or drop out of schools during episodes of armed conflicts.
-Teachers also mention that children easily identify the bell ringing in the middle of the classes as a signal to leave the classroom and protect themselves from stray bullets in the corridor.
+In addition, in a visit to schools located in a highly violent area, we heard several examples of how these conflicts affect school routine.
+One of the schools did not open for almost an entire month in 2006, when drug gangs were fighting for slum control; teachers and students are intermittently threatened by students connected with drug dealers; and several children, especially the ones who live in the most isolated areas of the slums or the ones with family connections with drug dealers, miss classes or drop out during conflicts.
+They also mention that children easily identify the bell ringing in the middle of the classes as a signal to leave the classroom and protect themselves from stray bullets in the corridor.

-3.2 Data
+3.3 Data

-3.2.1 Data on violence
+3.3.1 Violence data

-The understanding of the consequences of Rio de Janeiro's armed conflicts requires detailed information on where and when conflicts take place.
-This is necessary because violence exposure varies across and within neighborhoods.
-Official crime data, which is provided by Instituto the Segurança Pública (ISP), cannot track differences in violence exposure since it records information gathered by police stations and then aggregates it into 18 major city areas.
-In addition, ISP does not track information on when and where conflicts happen, but only on homicides, which is one of the outcomes of these conflicts.
-To overcome the lack of finer data, we build a novel dataset based on anonymous reports to Disque-Denúncia, a phone hotline open to the public for the report of any problems associated with security or public order which require policy intervention.
+Any understanding of the consequences of Rio de Janeiro's drug conflicts requires finer data about where and when conflicts take place.
+This is necessary because violence exposure varies dramatically across and within neighborhoods.
+Official crime data, which is provided by Instituto the Segurança Pública (ISP), cannot track differences in violence exposure since it records information gathered by police stations and then aggregates it for 18 city areas.
+In addition, ISP does not track information on when and where conflicts happen but only on homicides, which is one of the outcomes of these conflicts.
+Therefore, we created a novel database for this research based on anonymous reports to Disque-Denúncia, describing that a gun fight occurred in a specific place.